jbellsey/redux-model-utils/README.md

     //--- required properties

     name,       // string
+    selectors,  // object; see below

+    // either:
     reducer,    // your reducer function
     actions,    // object; lists available action-creators

-    selectors,  // object; see below
+    // or:
+    actionMap,  // a bundle that unpacks to your action creators and reducers initialState,

     //--- optional properties

     options     // object; options for model creation